Me & You Together Song: Background

 "Me & You Together Song" was originally conceived for the soundtrack of German, a film Healy planned on making.
 He wrote the song with Amy Watson and Chelsea Pollard in mind, attempting to capture the idealism of a teenage romance.
-He used humour in its lyrics to convey his sincerity, finding it difficult to be "soppy" and instead utilized gags to express his affection.
+He used humour in its lyrics to convey his sincerity, finding it difficult to be "soppy" and instead used gags to express his affection.
 Healy also sought to incorporate the dream-like, hazy and "quite broken and deconstructed" qualities of their early EPs into the song.
 Elaborating further, the singer said: "Our favourite music is music that's kind of inherently beautiful.
 It's not pretty but kind of fractured or a bit jangly or overly distorted".
 In October 2019, Healy previewed the song on Zane Lowe's Beats 1 show and described it as "really lovely" but sad.
 He also revealed his apprehensiveness about releasing it as a single, worrying that fans would not understand the album's overall sound since it was not finished at the time.
-In an interview with Lowe's colleague Matt Wilkinson, Healy said the band sought to emanate the sound of their early music–performed under the monicker Drive Like I Do–specifically the "purity" of their early lyrical expressions.
+In an interview with Lowe's colleague Matt Wilkinson, Healy said the band sought to emanate the sound of their early music–performed under the moniker Drive Like I Do–specifically the "purity" of their early lyrical expressions.
 On 7 January 2020 the singer announced the song's release on Instagram for the following week.
 On the day of the song's official release, 16 January 2020, the 1975 performed "Me & You Together Song" on the BBC Radio 1 show Annie Mac's Hottest Record in the World.